tshepang/blog/content/computing/most exciting software projects.rst

   It's been alive for over 10 years, but remains among the most exciting of all Python projects.
-I greatly anticipate the stable releases of its two most visible sub-projects:
+I greatly anticipate the stable releases of its most visible sub-project:

   - `Transactional Memory`__